governify/bluejay-docs/docs/development/setup-development-environment/docker-compose.md

 ```

 :::info
-If using a computer with an ARM processor, modify the `version` in the docker-compose-local.yaml file to `2.4` and add `platform: linux/amd64` to each service that fails to launch.
+If using a computer with an ARM processor (such as a **Mac with Apple Silicon**), modify the `version` in the docker-compose-local.yaml file to `2.4` and add `platform: linux/amd64` to each service that fails to launch.
 Alternatively, set the environment variable `DOCKER_DEFAULT_PLATFORM` to `linux/amd64`.
 :::

 Navigate to localhost:5100 to access the main page of Bluejay.
 A prompt like the following will pop up in your browser, where have to input the `USER_RENDER` and `PASS_RENDER` values specified in the `.env` file: